 My son developed dark spots when he was one and half years old.
 Lichen planus pigmentosa was confimed by biopsy.
 I am not treating his condition with medication.
 Is it possible for him to overcome this condition by himself?
 How long will it take?

 The long-term outlook (prognosis) for people with lichen planus pigmentosus (LPP) is generally good.
-Aside from the characteristic brown to gray-brown macules and patches on the skin, many affected people do not have any additional signs and symptoms.
-Even in those who do experience itching and/or burning of the skin or other features of lichen planus, symptoms usually improve with treatment.
+Aside from the characteristic macules and patches on the skin, many people do not have any other symptoms.
+In those who do experience itching and/or burning of the skin or other features of lichen planus, symptoms usually improve with treatment.
 Unfortunately, LPP is generally a chronic, relapsing condition with periods of exacerbations (worsening symptoms) separated by periods of remission (a decrease in or disappearance of symptoms).

 Last updated: 11/8/2016